JohPak/guesstheword/README.md

 # guesstheword
-Game gives definition of words and player has to guess the word in question.
+**Game gives definition of words and player has to guess the word in question.**
 Player is able to buy hints with points (letters and audio) and is given 3 chances to guess each word.
 The game ends when player has lost all points.
-Player can also save his/her name and score if new highscore is reached, but this will restart the game.
+Player can also save his/her name and score if new highscore is reached, but it will restart the game.

----
+## What is does?

 The game uses Merriam-Webster Dictionary API and a txt-list of ~6000 most common english nouns.
 Each word is drawn randomly from the list and then definition is loaded from the API.